COVID-19 tests recalled over false negatives

 INDIANAPOLIS (WXIN) — Several production lots of COVID-19 tests are being recalled because there is an increased chance they may give false negative results.

-Detect Inc. says that while they have not received any reports of false positives, it is recalling the tests out of an abundance of caution.
+Detect Inc. said that while it has not received any reports of false positives, it is recalling the tests out of an abundance of caution.

 |Lot Number